Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

 ## Workflow

-The project is comprises of two parts:
+The project is comprised of two parts:
   1. Data profiling & Understanding
   2. Inferences and Analysis.

-In the first part, I extracted the General characteristics of the data,  For instance; total number of records in each table, the null and the distinct values in the table and the minimum, maximum & average values in the table.
+In the first part, I extracted the General characteristics of the data,  For instance; the total number of records in each table, the null and the distinct values in the table, and the minimum, maximum & average values in the table.
-Along with this I have also presented a low level overview of the database like the cities with the most reviews and the businesses with high star rating etcetera.
+Along with this, I have also presented a low-level overview of the database like the cities with the most reviews and the businesses with high star ratings etcetera.
 In the second part,